 Best Reason to Use QuickBooks Online

 The purpose of accounting is to record economic transactions and report the results of this activity to owners.
 Thus, QuickBooks Online passes this test.
 Also, those individuals inputting data into the system have various levels of skills; you have those individuals with no background in accounting, bookkeepers, accountants and CPA’s.
 Intuit has a vast knowledge base, training and 3rd party educators that anyone willing to invest 10 to 15 hours of work can enter data into any of the versions of QuickBooks.
-So what makes the Online version stand out?
+What makes the Online version stand out?

 The Online Version has been on the market since 2013.
 It was designed to take advantage of the cloud concept of data management.
 The cloud allows many individuals to modify data for a company remotely and thus a company’s entire data system is available from anywhere.
 This is no longer the reason to use QuickBooks Online.
 Why?
 Well, you can now place pretty much any accounting software on a company’s website.
 Yes, even put other versions of QuickBooks on a company’s website.
 This allows all members of the accounting team and owners access.
 Thus the primary purpose of QuickBooks Online no longer exists.
 Therefore, Intuit must now make the software as dynamic as the other versions of QuickBooks, especially the Pro and Enterprise versions or risk a declining subscription membership.
 This is where the Online version falls short, it is too cumbersome to use.